Harry1230321/foodmine-SL001/README.md

 # Day 4 2/20/2025

-1.Added add to cart page where objects can be added select the number of objects. the total price and quantity will update accordingly.
+1. Added add to cart page where objects can be added select the number of objects. the total price and quantity will update accordingly.

 ## Day 5 2/22/2025

-1.added not found page on cart page, food selecting page, and search bar.
+1. added not found page on cart page, food selecting page, and search bar.

+## Day 6 2/23/2025

+1. Created backend folder to connect to mongodb in the future.